aheckmann/node-gameroom/README.md

 A typical cross-browser safe console logger

 **room.bind(name, fn)**
 Registers an event handler (`fn`) for the given event `name`.
 Name can be either a single event name or a space seperated list of event names to which `fn` is bound.
-The name of the event is always the first argument passed to the handler.
     room.bind("something-neat", function(eventName, color, amount){
       room.log(eventName + " happened.
 I saw " + amount + " " + color + " cats skydiving!")
     })